gstamatelat/social-influence-tournament/README.md

 ### v1.4

+- Renamed `SimpleCirclePlayer` to `SimpleCyclePlayer` and `AdvancedCirclePlayer` to `AdvancedCyclePlayer`.
-- `SimpleCirclePlayer` has been updated.
+- `SimpleCyclePlayer` has been updated.
 This player will begin with a random ID to avoid a situation where there is no ID 1 (like when there are multiple graphs in the same framework instance).
 Furthermore, it better handles rounding on the `period` and achieves theoretical optimal performance.

 ### v1.3